ericelliott/rfx/README.md

 What does `rfx` do?

-1. Lets you easily specify [rtypes](https://github.com/ericelliott/rtype#rtype) in standard JavaScript.
+`rfx` lets you easily specify [rtypes](https://github.com/ericelliott/rtype#rtype) in standard JavaScript.
 What could be possible with rtypes?
   - Generate docs like JSDoc.
   - Generate external TypeScript annotation files for IDE tooling.
   - Access type metadata inside your program at runtime.